Coal phase-out: Austria

 In autumn 2019, coal-fired power generation was discontinued at the Dürnrohr power plant.
 In spring 2020, the Mellach district heating plant was the last coal-fired power plant in Austria to temporarily suspend coal-fired power generation.
 This made Austria the third European country after Belgium and, one day after Sweden, to temporarily suspend coal-fired power generation.
 In June 2022, the operator announced that, in consultation with the Austrian federal government, the Mellach power plant would be converted again so that it could be operated with coal in the event of restrictions on the supply of natural gas.
 This should ensure long-term security of supply after Russia reduced the amount of gas supplied to Austria as a result of its invasion of Ukraine.

 At Voestalpine in Linz, processes for reducing iron ore without coke are being researched.
 Coke is produced from coal; the production of pig iron in blast furnaces emits large amounts of CO2, which accelerates global warming.

 Belgium

+In 2009/2010, the Federal Government of Belgium rejected an application to build a new power plant in Antwerp.

-Belgium was the first European country to phase out coal-fired power generation in 2016.
-After the government rejected an application to build a new power plant in Antwerp in 2009, the Langerlo power plant stopped operating in March 2016.
+Belgium was the first European country to phase out coal-fired power generation:

+the Langerlo power plant (de) stopped operating in March 2016.